kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 - $\textbf{W}^l \textbf{A}^{l-1}: M \times n^{l} \times 1$.
 Note here, that each of the $M$ matrix multiplications is done independently
 - $\textbf{B}^l: M \times n^{l} \times 1$

 so the dimensions are conform.
-Also note that we chose to represent the depth dimension as the first dimension (`axis=0`), because that is how `numpy` arranges matrix multiplications of $N$ dimensional arrays where $N>2$, and because it is easier to draw that way.
+Also note that we chose to represent the depth dimension as the first dimension (`axis=0`), because that is how `numpy` arranges matrix multiplications of $ND$ arrays where $N>2$, and because it is easier to draw that way.

 Then, like before, the activation function is applied independently to each training example
 $$